Our Nursing Philosophy

 This is especially helpful for those already in the workforce, which "the majority of our students [are]," said Lisa Urban, associate chief nursing administrator.
 "They're already registered nurses and come to us to complete their bachelor's degree and/or master's degrees."
 The flexibility of online classes makes balancing your work, home and academic life possible.

-What qualifications do you need to be a nurse?
+What qualifications do you need to become a nurse?

-The first step to becoming a registered nurse is to earn, at minimum, either an associate degree from an accredited nursing school, such as a community college, or a diploma from a program offered by a certified medical center or hospital.
-If you are considering your journey to become a nurse, check with a local nursing school for their admission requirements.
+The first step to obtaining the credentials to become a nurse is to earn, at minimum, either an associate degree from an accredited nursing school, such as a community college, or a diploma from a program offered by a certified medical center or hospital.
+Nursing students and graduates of New Hampshire's community colleges have pathway options as part of SNHU's community college nursing partnership.
+Nursing students outside of New Hampshire may find that their local community college has a partnership with SNHU, as well.

 Can you get your RN license online?